 A general theme of much of our research is to use physical modeling and mathematical methods to address societally relevant problems.
 We use a variety of models ranging from idealized mathematical representations of physical climate phenomena that can be developed and analyzed with pencil and paper to comprehensive climate models that are run on massive supercomputers.
 Our work also draws on analysis of observations.
 Much of this work focuses on investigating physical mechanisms in the climate system.
 A selection of specific research themes are briefly described below.
 See our publications for a more detailed picture of our research.

 The response of the global climate system to greenhouse-driven radiative forcing is mediated by climate feedbacks.
-Our research on this topic includes investigating the dependence of these feedbacks on the underlying climate itself (with relevance to using paleoclimate reconstructions to constrain the sensitivity of the modern climate), explaining changes in ocean heat transport into the Arctic as the climate warms, assessing the impact of atmospheric/radiative feedbacks on the Arctic amplification of global warming, the limits of the ice-albedo feedback, and other topics.
+Our research on this topic includes investigating the dependence of these feedbacks on the underlying climate itself (with relevance to using paleoclimate reconstructions to constrain the sensitivity of the modern climate), explaining changes in ocean heat transport into the Arctic as the climate warms, assessing the impact of atmospheric/radiative feedbacks on the Arctic amplification of global warming, using satellite-derived observations to determine the upper limit on heating due to the ice-albedo feedback, and other topics.

 Our research also involves other aspects of ocean and atmosphere dynamics, including investigating factors that determine the regional structure of sea level rise and associated changes in ocean circulation, constraints on the depth of the ocean overturning circulation, mechanisms for changes in ocean heat transport near the Antarctic margins, snowpack variations under global warming, interactions between atmospheric and oceanic energy transport, tropical monsoons, El Niño, and other topics.